 Child support can be one of the most contentious topics both during a divorce and after.
 Parenting plans and child support calculations are designed to be permanent, but there are certain circumstances that can warrant a change in the amount of child support that you pay or that you are paid.
 Every case is different, but this helpful guide should provide you an overview of how you can qualify for a change in child support in New Mexico.
-If you think you are paying too much or getting paid too little in child support, contact Genus Law's experienced child support lawyers at 505-317-4455 to set up your FREE consultation and see if our experienced attorneys can help you readjust your child support payments.
+If you think you are paying too much or getting paid too little in child support, contact Genus Law's experienced Albuquerque child custody lawyers at 505-317-4455 to set up a consultation and see if our experienced attorneys can help you readjust your child support payments.

 When Can I Modify My Child Support Payments in New Mexico?